duckleg/PullToRefresh/README.md

 ## What does work

-First of all, you'll import the class path of the component.
+First of all, you'll import the class path of the component
 ```as3
 import feathers.controls.PullToRefreshList;
 import feathers.controls.List;